 Back then, I joked with my friends about seemingly being at a complete disadvantage in this field.

 I may not have the street cred or football experience, but I have something most of them don’t.

 Despite my unfortunate experiential and financial disadvantages, there were some things that I had in abundance.
 I was a successful operations manager of large teams where I worked in demanding and stressful environments.
-Later on, I became a director of quality management, and I earned training in best-practices in performance evaluation.
+Later on, I became a director of quality management, and I gained training in best-practices in performance evaluation.

 Years later, an experienced NFL employee in the player-personnel arena reached out to me.
 He had been an RSP subscriber for several years, and one of the things that he valued most about my work was how clearly I saw the operations and business side of teams as it relates to player personnel.